hyperledger-archives/sawtooth-core/docs/source/sysadmin_guide/setting_allowed_txns.rst

 #.
 You can also check the log file for the Settings transaction processor,
    ``/var/log/sawtooth/logs/settings-{xxxxxxx}-debug.log`` for a
    ``TP_PROCESS_REQUEST`` message.
 (Note that the Settings log file has a unique string in the file name.)

-The message will resemble this example:
+   For PoET simulator consensus, message will resemble this example:

    .. code-block:: none